 Requirements an employee must meet to qualify for a skilled worker’s permit

 Several requirements must be met to qualify for a skilled worker’s permit.
-The Norwegian Directorate of Immigration will assess the application based on these requirements.
-If the requirements are not met, then the Norwegian Directorate of Immigration will likely refuse the application.
+The Norwegian Directorate of Immigration evaluates applications based on these requirements, and failure to meet them may result in rejection of the application.

-It may go without saying, but a permit for skilled workers requires the applicant to be skilled.
-To be considered skilled the applicant should at least have completed education or a degree from a university or a university college such as a bachelor’s degree.
-However, a completed vocational training programme of at least three years at upper secondary school level may be enough if there is a corresponding vocational training programme in Norway.
+A skilled worker’s permit necessitates that the applicant possesses relevant skills.
+This typically includes completing education or holding a degree from a university or university college, such as a bachelor’s degree.
+Alternatively, a vocational training program of at least three years at the upper secondary school level may suffice if there is a corresponding program in Norway.

-The applicant must have received a concrete job offer from one specific employer in Norway.
-The job should be full-time, but Norwegian immigration authorities may accept an 80 percent position.
+The applicant must receive a concrete job offer from a specific employer in Norway.
+The job should be full-time, though an 80 percent position may be accepted.
+The job must align with the applicant's skills and expertise, and the compensation and working conditions must meet or exceed Norwegian standards.

-Additionally, the pay and working conditions must not be poorer than is normal in Norway.
+Additionally, the pay and working conditions must not be inferior to the prevailing norms in Norway.
 If the work will be performed in an industry in which a collective agreement applies, then the applicant must be paid the collective wage rate.
-If no collective agreement applies, then the pay cannot be poorer than what is normal for someone in the same occupation and place as the applicant will be working.
+In the absence of a collective agreement, the compensation cannot be lower than the standard for someone holding the same occupation and working in the same location as the applicant.

-If the position requires a master's degree, then the general minimum salary is NOK 439 900 per year pre-tax.
-If the position requires a bachelor's degree, then the general minimum salary is NOK 407 900 per year pre-tax.
+For positions requiring a master's degree, the general minimum salary is NOK 480,900 per year pre-tax, while for a bachelor's degree, it is NOK 448,900 per year pre-tax.
 A lower salary may be permitted if the applicant can prove that a lower salary is normal for the occupation at the place where the work will be carried out.

-Requirement 4: The special requirements must be met
+Requirement 4: Any special requirements must be met

-In some cases, special requirements must be met.
+In some occupations, additional special requirements must be met.
 In occupations where qualification requirements are set out in law or in regulations, approval or authorisation must be obtained from the relevant professional authority prior to applying for a permit in Norway.

-For instance, an electrician must get approval/recognition from The Norwegian Directorate for Civil Protection (DSB) to carry out the profession and use the professional title in Norway.
-Likewise, a dentist needs approval/recognition from The Norwegian Directorate of Health.
+For example, an electrician must obtain approval/recognition from The Norwegian Directorate for Civil Protection (DSB), and a dentist requires approval/recognition from The Norwegian Directorate of Health.

 Also read: Employee rights in Norway